 - Assuming a link margin of 10dB

-Plug these numbers into our calculator, the distance is 0.52Km.
+Enter these numbers in our calculator, the range is only about 0.37Km.

-Now, if I want to double the range, what should I do?
-You need to gain 6dB to our budget right?
+Now, in order to double the range, we have to somehow add 6dB to our link budget.
 So here are the options:

 - Or, use a higher gain antenna on the receiver, it has to be 8.5dB gain or more.
-Only directional antennas have such high gain, such as the Menace Pico Patch (9.4dB)
+Only directional antennas have such high gain, for example, the Menace Pico Patch has 9.4dB gain

-Doing one of these things will theoretically double your range to over 1km.
-If you do both, it will quadruple your range to over 2km!
+Doing one of these things will theoretically double your range to over 740m.
+If you do both, it will quadruple your range to nearly 1.5km!

-If this is still not good enough, using lower frequency provides more range assuming other variables stay the same.
-For example, using 1.3GHz instead of 5.8GHz, will give you over 10Km!
+If this is still not good enough, using a lower frequency provides more range assuming other variables stay the same.
+For example, using 1.3GHz instead of 5.8GHz, will give you over 6km!
 Here is a beginner guide to using 1.3GHz for FPV.

 Of course, this is all based on the assumption that we are flying in perfect conditions.
-In real life the range is most likely not going to be this good.
+In real life the range is most likely going to be less than this.